mikolertesx/algorithm-notes/notes/notes.md

 At the end we concatenate the elements, so that we end up with the same list again.

 This algorithm ironically has a bigger runtime when it's sorted than when it isn't, it has gains over BubbleSort in most instances.

+### Merge sort
+Merge sorts grabs a list, and tries to divide the list in 2, by getting the element in the middle.

+The exit case of the Merge Sort is whether the list is empty or has only one element it should return itself, or if there's only 2 elements inside, in which case a ternary expression is more than enough to sort it.

+First, merge sort slices the list in two by the *floored* middle, then, it uses **recursion** with those two lists, and gets a sorted version back.

+Then, with those two sorted lisits, it goes through a loop exhausting the two lists, comparing by each step if the left element is bigger than the right element and pushing into the list the smaller, until it exhausts both of them.

+*As always, this is better explained in code*.

 ## Master theorem
 ![Master Theorem](./images/mastertheorem.png "Master Theorem")